igormiguell/APatchDocs/docs/faq.md

 ## WebUI of APM/KPM

-The source code of APatch was derived and modified from KernelSU, and APatch introduced the WebUI feature in version [10568](https://github.com/bmax121/APatch/releases/tag/10568), after KernelSU did the same.
+The APatch source code has been derived and modified from KernelSU, and APatch introduced the WebUI feature in version [10568](https://github.com/bmax121/APatch/releases/tag/10568), after KernelSU did the same.

 APatch WebUI implementation and requirements is completely same as KernelSU, WebUI designed for KernelSU modules can run perfectly in APatch.